-Trump says he prefers to keep Rosenstein, may delay meeting
+White House postpones meeting between Trump, Rosenstein

 Even if Rosenstein survives the week, it’s not clear how much longer he’ll be around.
 Trump has signaled that he may fire Sessions after the midterms, and Rosenstein could go with him.

-But it could be sooner: Some officials around Trump believe Rosenstein’s reported musings about invoking the 25th Amendment could make it defensible for Trump to part with him, even during the final sprint to Election Day.
+But it could be sooner: Some officials around Trump believe Rosenstein’s reported musings about invoking the 25th Amendment could make it defensible for Trump to part with him, even in the final sprint to Election Day.

 Rosenstein’s friends and former colleagues describe him as exceptionally committed to the Justice Department — one said he “bleeds” for the agency — and unlikely to leave on his own, though they say he respects the chain of command enough to resign if asked.